 A lot of people opt to skip this step, but others follow through as it serves as an extra merriment for the bridal party; somewhat of a bachelorette party!

 The wedding is divided into two segments; the Akad Nikah and the Majlis Bersanding.

 This is the wedding proper—the official wedding ceremony and the solemnisation of the oaths.
 More modern couples may opt to skip out on the rest of the stages and just do the Akad Nikah as it is the only truly necessary step to be married.

-As part of tradition, the groom is required to present the bride with gifts in order to enter her family home—the tradition varies from state to state but essentially the groom must pass a few obstacles to reach his bride.
+As part of the tradition, the groom is required to present the bride with gifts in order to enter her family home—the tradition varies from state to state but essentially the groom must pass a few obstacles to reach his bride.

 In the actual ceremony, which is officiated by an Imam (leader of the mosque) or a Kadi (Islamic official), religious oaths are recited and the groom is informed of his duties as a husband.
 The groom is then required to repeat the oath after the Imam or Kadi in one breath.
 Following that, the marriage is declared solemn and the bride and groom sign the marriage contract.

 Other events of the big day include hantaran, which is the tradition of gift-giving from the bride to the groom and vice versa.
 This includes the amount of duit hantaran previously agreed upon during the Adat Bertunang and other gifts which can be anything from food to laptops and other luxuries.
 This practice is supposed to symbolise the beginning of the groom’s responsibility to provide and fulfil the needs of his bride.
 However, the gifts are not compulsory if either party is unable to afford them (this is always discussed prior to the wedding, during the Adat Bertunang).

 Customs of the Akad Nikah: